versionone/api-docs/src/markdown-pages/bulk/updateMany/index.md

 ## Update Many

-Update attributes on multiple assets via a single HTTP request.
+Update attributes on multiple assets with a single HTTP request.

 ### Example: Find all the stories that are in the `Epic:1234` Epic and rename them